MoonGrt/Riscv-SoC-Software/README.md

 <div style="text-align: center;">

 ![](Document/images/report/finsh.jpg)
 Figure 15.
-Logging in to the real-time operating system to view demos and threads
+Logging in to the real-time operating system to view demos and threads.

 </div>